 Let me be the first to admit that I was skeptical about Whole30.
 But after thirty days of living it, I have to say: my Whole30 results speak for themselves.

 What Is Whole30?

-Whole30 is a very popular elimination you typically see all of your friends attempting after New Year’s.
-The official rules say that for 30 days, you can’t consume any added sugars (real or artificial), alcohol, grains, legumes, dairy, sulfites, or MSG.
+Whole30 is a popular elimination diet created by Melissa and Dallas Hartwig in 2009.
+The official rules say that for thirty days, you can’t consume any added sugars (real or artificial), alcohol, grains, legumes, dairy, sulfites, or MSG.
 Whole30 also has one other important stipulation: if you cheat and eat one of the forbidden foods, you have to start all over again.

-Say what?!
-Again, I was skeptical.
+Even with a dietitian’s approval, I was skeptical.
 What kind of healthy diet doesn’t allow a person to eat beans or quinoa?
 Why is there no grace and understanding that sometimes in the middle of a big diet, you just can’t resist the baked goods someone brought to the office?

 Though I love adding lots of greens to my diet, I’m also a verified sugar addict.
 (Additionally, I’m known to Postmates Shake Shack for dinner semi-frequently.)
 Still, I consider myself more of an intuitive eater and was curious to see what results I’d see on a stricter regimen.

 During the first few days of Whole30, I was afraid at any given bite that I was breaking the rules and would have to start all over.
 My subconscious was so worried about this, that I even had dreams of accidentally eating chocolate.
 However, after the first week, I got into a groove with the permitted foods.

 Throughout the first two weeks, my skin continued to break out.
 In fact, it was breaking out even more than usual.
 But by the end of thirty days, I only had a few blemishes here and there instead of all over.